View Details Explore Now →

 2. Medical Exam: Many life insurance companies require a medical exam, including blood and urine tests.
 This allows them to assess your blood sugar control, cholesterol levels, and overall health.

-3. Underwriting: The insurance company will review your application, medical exam results, and other relevant information to determine your risk profile and set your premium.
+3. Underwriting: The Insurance Company will review your application, medical exam results, and other relevant information to determine your risk profile and set your premium.

 4. Policy Approval: If your application is approved, you'll receive a policy offer outlining the terms and conditions of your coverage.